callstack/react-native-testing-library/website/docs/Queries.md

 ): ReactTestInstance;
 ```

-Returns a `ReactTestInstance` with matching `accessibilityLabel` prop.
+Returns a `ReactTestInstance` with matching label:

+- by matching `accessibilityLabel` prop
+- or by matching text content of text view referenced by `accessibilityLabelledBy` prop

 ```jsx
 import { render, screen } from '@testing-library/react-native';